Things To Do & Consider Prior to Attending Orientation

 Higher education is one of society’s freest of institutions.
 The community standard at The Florida State University, which guides conduct and influences policy is called Responsible Freedom.
 Responsible Freedom acknowledges that you have the right to justice and public order as well as the responsibility to protect the rights and privileges of fellow community members.
 Familiarize yourself with frequently used policies and guidelines which govern the student experience at Florida State University, including the Academic Honor Policy, Study Conduct Code, and other administrative policies/rules: Student Policy Handbook.

 Title IX Notice

 As a recipient of Federal financial assistance, FSU is required by Title IX to ensure that all of its education programs and activities are free from discrimination on the basis of sex.
 Additionally, the Florida Educational Equity Act prohibits discrimination in schools based on race, ethnicity, national origin, gender, disability, or marital status.
 FLA.
 STAT. § 1000.05 (2011).
-All members of the FSU Community should be familiar with the institution's equal opportunity, compliance, and complaint reporting policies as well as their rights under these policies: Office of Equal Opportunity & Compliance & Title IX Co–Coordinators.
+All members of the FSU Community should be familiar with the institution’s equal opportunity, compliance, and complaint reporting policies as well as their rights under these policies: Equal Opportunity & Compliance; Title IX.

 Florida State University offers a lot of technology support and resources for students.
 Learn about these resources and how to access your online services/information by visiting Information Technology Service’s New Student Page.